chika-games/RPG-Maker-Specifications/src/external/config.md

 | MapEditZoom     | `UINT`   | `0`           | The last zoom level used.         |
 | FullPackageFlag | `BOOL`   | `0`           | Skip loading a runtime package.   |

-If a field is missing or has an invalid value, then the runtime will use the field's specified default value instead.
+If a field is missing or has an invalid value, then the Runtime will use the field's specified default value instead.

-`GameTitle` determines the title of the runtime's window.
+`GameTitle` determines the title of the Runtime's window.

-`MapEditMode` indicates the last layer-editing mode used when editing the game in the engine's editor.
+`MapEditMode` indicates the last layer-editing mode used when editing the game in the engine's Editor.
 See [Map Edit Modes](#map-edit-modes).

-`MapEditZoom` indicates the last zoom level used when editing the game in the engine's editor.
+`MapEditZoom` indicates the last zoom level used when editing the game in the engine's Editor.
 See [Map Edit Zooms](#map-edit-zooms).

-`FullPackageFlag` determines whether or not the runtime should attempt to load a runtime package before running the game.
+`FullPackageFlag` determines whether or not the Runtime should attempt to load a runtime package before running the game.
 See [Runtime Package](#runtime-package).

 ## Map Edit Modes
 These are the edit modes for every valid value of `MapEditMode`.
-Each mode corresponds to a layer within the editor.
+Each mode corresponds to a layer within the Editor.

 | Value | Description            |
 |:------|:-----------------------|